Markfield

-Markfield is a large village in both the National Forest and Charnwood Forest and in the Hinckley and Bosworth district of Leicestershire, England.
+Markfield is a large village in both the National Forest and Charnwood Forest, in the Hinckley and Bosworth district of Leicestershire, England.
 The settlement dates back to at least the time of the Norman conquest and is mentioned in the Domesday Book under the name Merchenefeld.
 A variant of this is still used as the name for the village primary school, Mercenfeld.
 It is to the south-east of Junction 22 of the M1, and to the south of the A50.
 The highest point in Markfield is shown on OS sheet 129 as 222 metres above sea level, making it one of the highest villages in Leicestershire.
 Nearby places are Newtown Linford, Groby, Field Head, and Stanton under Bardon.
 In the 1841 census its population was recorded at 1,203.
 In the 2011 census the parish had a population of 5,681.
 In 2012 Hinckley & Bosworth Borough Council published an overview of the Markfield conservation area.

 History

 Domesday Book

 Markfield is shown in the Domesday Book as having two small households.
-Ulf is shown as the lord of Markfield, Groby Blaby and Ratby in the hundred of Guthlaxton in Leicestershire in 1066.
+Ulf is shown as the lord of Markfield, Groby, Blaby and Ratby in the hundred of Guthlaxton in Leicestershire in 1066.
 By 1086, the value had increased fivefold to £0.50 and the lord was Hugh of Grandmesnil who was also associated with the hundreds of Goscote, Guthlaxton and Gartree in Leicestershire.